-Not just for hunting or fishing, knowing how to properly layer clothing for cold-weather situations can not only help maintain a moderate body temperature, but it could also save your life in an emergency situation.
+Layering apparel for cold-weather situations can not only help maintain a moderate body temperature, but it could save your life in an emergency situation.

 FIRST LAYER: Base Layer

-Sometimes called "long underwear," this is the first layer you put on.
+Sometimes called longjohns and long underwear, this is the first layer you put on.
 It should have a close fit that contours to your body to wick moisture away from the body, and thereby keep you warmer.
 Available in natural and synthetic fabrics and blends, such as polyester, silk and wool, many base layers have four-way stretch and ascending fabric weights that accommodate varying levels of activity.
 An antimicrobial treatment gives you extended-wear comfort.
 Choosing the best fabric and style comes down to personal preference and your outdoor activity.

 SECOND LAYER: Fleece